Geniusum/mazeinstance-fluent/README.md

-# mazeinstance-fluent
+# MazeInstance Fluent
-MazeInstance Fluent is an operating system made in Python
+MazeInstance Fluent is an operating system made in Python.
+> 7th version of the project MazeInstance